LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 A Lumion is a one-dimensional array of data signed with a public key
 which MUST contain a checksum, a version number and a universally unique
 identifier.
-A Lumion is binary data, stored in network byte order.
+A Lumion is binary data and MUST be stored in network byte order.

 In addition a Lumion MAY be encrypted with one or more schemes defined in this standard which together implement various forms of Role-based Access Control.
 These schemes offer different levels of access depending on the token supplied.
-After being updated with a valid write access, a Lumion will have an updated checksum, and the updated signature will be valid in all situations where it was previously valid.
+After being updated with a valid write access, a Lumion will have an updated checksum.
+The updated signature will be valid in all situations where the previous version of the signature was valid.

 A Lumion has keys implemented as public/private key pairs, and there can be any (or no) key management authorities.
-Lumion users can choose to implement any key management authority they choose.
+The simplest case of a key management authority is where a program on a device creates a Lumion, making that program on that device the issuing authority.
+That program may subsequently be uninstalled, or the private key data it created be deleted or lost, making it a very transient key manaagement authority.

 Distinct from any other key management scheme users may implement, there is one specific key management authority scheme described in this RFC which stores